adrisan0/house/README.md

 Job hopping can now be modeled by selecting a change year and future career path.
 Salary growth switches to the new trajectory from that year onward.
 The savings rate editor now uses an interactive curve.
-Click on a year to add a node and drag it to adjust the rate, allowing smooth changes over time.
-The When a node is moved, all later years inherit its value to keep the curve consistent without sudden jumps.
+Click on a year to add a node and drag it vertically to adjust the rate.
+The node follows the mouse for smooth real-time feedback.
+When a node is moved, all later years inherit its value to keep the curve consistent without sudden jumps.
 The chart adapts automatically when the "Years until purchase" value changes.
 When you modify the constant savings slider, the curve resets so the equalizer moves in real time.
 You can also enable a fixed monthly expense by checking